 At first I had planned to keep the sofa and cover it with a slipcover.
 I bought this slipcover and really liked how it looked.
 Kitty liked it too, apparently.

-But unfortunately the couch just wasn’t comfortable to sit on.
-Since it was our main seating for every day, we decided to buy a new couch, and ended up deciding on this one from Ikea, which came in a box and was assembled in our living room.
+But unfortunately the couch just wasn't comfortable to sit on.
+Since it was our main seating for every day, we decided to buy a new couch, and ended up deciding on the “Norsborg” sofa from Ikea (since discontinued), which came in a box and was assembled in our living room.

 Something else we added to the RV was this storage ottoman / coffee table that I'd had for years but spray painted and reupholstered with a canvas drop cloth when we moved into the RV.
 We use it to store shoes that we don't wear as often.